There’s No Such Thing as Too Many Hats

 You said that when you were in the new business development and marketing role that you were itching to get back to designing solutions.
 Is that your favorite part of the sales process?

 I love it!
 The new business development and marketing roles were definitely a challenge for me.
 But I missed the sales work – taking a project from conception to designing it.
 Which, by the way, is different from most companies.

 Our guys are trained to take a project from cradle to completion, and that means doing everything from surveying to project management and installation to final walk-through.
-It’s tough work, but there’s a lot of satisfaction with it.
+It’s tough work, but there’s a lot of satisfaction that comes along with it.

 What would you say is your favorite part of that process?

 That’s a tough question for me.
 Engineering and designing systems is a fun challenge, and the installation part has great satisfaction when it’s done.

 I also enjoy, after the project is complete, having improved the system and knowing my client is satisfied.
 That’s probably my favorite part.

 Even if there’s a snag along the project line, in the end it works out due to our strong relationships with our vendors.
 They’ve got our backs, and we’ve got our client’s covered.
 That’s what AEC is known for.

 What else would you say is the main thing that draws people to AEC?

 The one thing that we’ve always prided ourselves on is our excellence, a quick response, and making sure that the entire project goes smoothly.